mohanraj725/PhonePe-Pulse-/README.md

 This approach leverages the power of Python and its numerous libraries to extract, transform, and analyze data, and to create a user-friendly dashboard for visualizing the insights obtained from the data.
+## THE MAIN COMPONENTS OF DASHBOARD ARE

+1 GEO-VISUALIZATION

+2 TRANSACTIONS ANALYSIS

+3 USERS ANALYSIS

+4 TOP STATES DATA
 ## Results:
 The result of this project will be a live geo visualization dashboard that displays information and insights from the Phonepe pulse Github repository in an interactive